 - Utilities and local taxes.
 Electricity, gas and water costs, though controllable to an extent, are unavoidable – and so they should be factored into living expenses.
 Living at a property also comes with local council tax fees, which is a fixed cost that again can’t be avoided.

 - Groceries.
 We need to eat and drink to live – so this one isn’t rocket science.
 Work out what you spend on food and other supermarket essentials per month.
-Again, grocery costs are controllable to a point, but unavoidable at a certain level, so these must be included in the calculation of living expenses.

 - Non-discretionary travel.
 If you travel to your workplace and have no other option but to pay for the costs of travel, these clearly need to be included in your living expenses calculation.
 Think about your fuel costs, road tax, train tickets, parking costs – anything unavoidable in your day-to-day life.